od41/od41-two/_posts/3pldbl.md

 ---
 title: '3pldbl - Basketball News Agreggator'
-excerpt: 'A basketball news aggregator'
+excerpt: 'Get basketball news from all over the world, it has Eurobasket, NBA and more, built with React.js'
 coverImage: '/assets/blog/lab/3pldbl-cover.png'
 thumbnail: '/assets/blog/lab/3pldbl-thumb.jpg'
 date: 'July 2019'